 “President Juan Orlando Hernández’s (JOH) message is very clear: shouting ‘JOH out’ and demanding change can be very costly.
 At least six people have died in the context of protests and dozens have been injured, many of them by firearms fired by security forces since the beginning of this wave of demonstrations,” said Erika Guevara-Rosas, Americas director at Amnesty International.

 In a desperate attempt to silence the voices demanding his resignation, President Hernández has used the armed forces to control the protests.
 According to information gathered by Amnesty International, during this period the security forces have indiscriminately used less-than-lethal weapons, such as tear gas or rubber bullets, causing injury to dozens of people.
-In total, six people have been killed in this context since April, four of them by firearms at the hands of the security forces.
+In total, six people have been killed in this context since April, four of them by firearms, of which at least three were at the hands of the security forces.

 The repressive policies of the Hernandez government in response to protests have previously been condemned.
 On 13 June 2018, Amnesty International published the report Protest Prohibited: Use of Force and Arbitrary Detentions to Suppress Dissident in Honduras, which documents how the authorities not only used excessive force to repress peaceful protesters immediately after the controversial elections of 26 November 2017, but also arbitrarily detained and held protesters in deplorable conditions for months, denying them their right to due process and an adequate defence.